 Ways to see what you've completed:

-1) Assigned to me - click the icon to see your full Archive of all the to-do's you've personally completed as well as to-do's you may have canceled.
+1) Assigned to me - click the icon to see your full Archive of all the tasks you've personally completed as well as tasks you may have cancelled.

 Tasks marked with are fully completed and closed.

 Tasks marked with are those that were originally created by someone else and assigned to you, but that you have suggested as complete and are awaiting the creator to confirm.

 Your personal completed archive will also show you figures on how many tasks were completed and how many comments you added over the past 7 days.